Who We Are

 Calculated and considerate conservation efforts are the only hope in achieving a much-needed balance.
 Historically it has required and will continue to need a deep commitment from the residents in every community to do their part.
 Whether by volunteering our time, sharing our passion and knowledge with others or financially supporting organizations working to preserve native habitats, we all have something to contribute.

 Cypress Cove Landkeepers was founded in an effort to bring together the community to affect these critical issues specifically in the Southwest Florida region.
-Through continued acquisition and management of critical habitats, we can provide an opportunity for native flora and fauna to thrive once again.
+Through continued restoration and management of critical habitats, we can provide an opportunity for native flora and fauna to thrive once again.
 With continued education about the impacts of invasive species, habitat loss, habitat fragmentation and the ways in which all of the ecosystems around us are codependent, we are working to create a stronger sense of stewardship.

 Proud Member of the following organizations